Why Healthcare Advocacy Is Important

 Communication Skills

 Emotionally charged situations may make it difficult for patients and their families to express themselves.
-As a result, patient advocates must pick up on body language and other nonverbal cues to get to the bottom of what patients are thinking and ask the right questions.
+As a result, healthcare advocates must pick up on body language and other nonverbal cues to get to the bottom of what patients are thinking and ask the right questions.

 Empathy